localstack/docs/content/en/user-guide/cloud-sandbox/_index.md

 - Facilitate collaboration by allowing developers to test features on the same environment.

 {{< callout >}}
-Cloud Sandbox is currently available on invite-only preview.
+Cloud Sandbox is offered as a **preview** feature and under active development.
-If you'd like to try it out, please [contact us](https://www.localstack.cloud/demo) to request access.
 {{< /callout >}}